DevOluwapelumi/Spystore-E-commerce/README.md

  Creating such a website involves combining these technologies to provide an interactive and user-friendly platform for customers to browse, select, and purchase products.
 Here's an overview of how you might structure and implement this kind of website:

 Project Structure:
-Organize your project into folders for HTML, CSS, JavaScript, and possibly other assets like images or fonts.
+You can organize your project into folders for HTML, CSS, JavaScript, and maybe other assets like images or fonts.

 HTML (Structure and Content):
 Create HTML pages for different sections of your website: